-Determining the cause behind actual bad breath can be challenging.
+Determining the cause behind bad breath can be challenging.
 There are so many contributing factors that it can take Sherlock Holmes-type sleuthing to discover what is really going on.
+That’s partly because there is no one medical specialty that is responsible for figuring out what is causing halitosis or coming up with the “best” solution.

 Food is an obvious source of odor.
 It’s not just garlic and onions that can cause bad breath.
 Readers of this column have shared some fascinating stories about milk and dairy products: